-We originally entered into split dollar agreements with eight of our executive officers.
+We entered into split dollar agreements with nine of our executive officers.
 The agreements provide we will be the beneficiary of BOLI insuring the executives' lives.
 The agreements provide the executives the right to designate the beneficiaries of the death benefits guaranteed in each agreement.
-The agreements originally provided for death benefits of an initial aggregate amount of \$4.5 million.
+The agreements originally provided for death benefits of an initial aggregate amount of \$5.7 million.
 Prior to an executive's retirement, their individual amount is increased annually on the anniversary date of the agreement by inflation adjustment factors of either 3% or 5%.
-As of December 31, 2023, three of the executives remained actively employed with us.
-Death benefits under this agreement were paid during 2018 for one retired covered officer and during 2013 for one active covered officer.
-As of December 31, 2023, the estimated death benefits for the seven executives totaled \$5.8 million.
+As of December 31, 2024, three of the executives remained actively employed with us.
+Death benefits under this agreement were paid during the years ended December 31, 2024 and 2018, for two retired covered officers and during the year ended December 31, 2013 for one active covered officer.
+As of December 31, 2024, the estimated death benefits for the six executives totaled \$6.0 million.
 The agreements also state that after the executive's retirement, we shall also pay an annual gross-up bonus to the executive in an amount sufficient to enable the executive to pay federal income tax on both the economic benefit and on the gross-up bonus.
-A credit to expense of \$95,000 was required to record the post retirement liability associated with the split dollar post retirement bonus for the year ended December 31, 2023.
-For the years ended December 31, 2022 and 2021 the expense was \$27,000 and \$87,000, respectively.
-For the years ended December 31, 2023 and 2022, the split dollar liability totaled \$1.6 million and \$1.9 million, respectively.
+A credit to expense of \$28,000 and \$95,000 was required to record the post retirement liability associated with the split dollar post retirement bonus for the year ended December 31, 2024 and 2023, respectively.
+For the year ended December 31, 2022, the expense was \$27,000.
+For the years ended December 31, 2024 and 2023, the split dollar liability totaled \$1.6 million.